 Nassau Power & ARK/CSW, 92 FPSC 10:646 (emphasis supplied).
-By the effect of the Commission's own carefully selected language, the order dismissing Nassau's and ARK/CSW's petitions does not constitute precedent for rejecting a petition for determination of need for a true "merchant plant," because the merchant plant developer's application would not be premised on meeting a particular utility's need through a decision and order of the
+By the Commission's own carefully selected language, the order dismissing Nassau's and ARK/CSW's petitions does not constitute precedent for rejecting a petition for determination of need for a true "merchant plant," because the merchant plant developer's application would not be premised on meeting a particular utility's need through a decision and order of the Commission.

-Commission.
 Moreover, allowing merchant plant developers to pursue need determinations under Section 403.519 would not have the effect of requiring any utility's customers to pay for the merchant plant.

-31. Alternatively, IMCA and Duke Mulberry respectfully ask the Commission to enter an order declaring that no need determination is necessary for their planned combination self-generation and merchant plant project.
-Within the context of Section 403.519, the Commission could determine that no need determination is necessary simply because there is no economic risk to ratepayers associated with the planned project, and because the proposed Plant car. only enhance reliability within the State.
+33. Alternatively, Duke New Smyrna respectfully asks the Commission to enter an order declaring that no need datermination is necessary for its planned merchant plant project.
+Within the context of Section 403.519, the Commission could determine that no need determination is necessary simply because there is no economic risk to ratepayers associated with the planned Power Plant, and because the proposed Plant can only enhance reliability within the State.
 The absence of economic risk obviates concerns regarding cost-effectiveness, and the reliability enhancement benefits are particularly significant in view of impending capacity constraints in peninsular Florida.
-The Commission should not and cannot require IMCA and Duke Mulberry to use the Siting Act process and at the same time prohibit them from pursuing the necessary need determination portion of that process.
-This would be offensive to the Energy Policy Act of 1992, which encourages competition in the wholesale generation of electricity, as well as to the Interstate Commerce and Equal Protection clauses of the United States Constitution.
-Thus, the Commission should either grant the requested declaratory statement confirming IMCA's and Duke Mulberry's status as legitimate "applicants" or declare that no determination of need for the proposed project is required.
+The Commission should not and cannot require Duke New Smyrna to use the need determination process and at the same time prohibit Duke from pursuing that process.
+This would be offensive to the Energy Policy Act of 1992, which encourages competition in the wholesale generation of electricity, as well as to the Interstate Commerce and Equal Protection clauses of the United States

+Constitution.
+Thus, the Commission should either grant the requested declaratory statement confirming Duke New Smyrna's status as a legitimate "applicant" or declare that no determination of need for the proposed Power Plant is required.